yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 As of yesterday the lang team is moving forward with a [proposal](https://github.com/rust-lang/rust/issues/70941) to resolve issues with `try` blocks, and presumably, begin stabilizing them.
-It seems that the majority is in favor of the proposal, where as historically this has been blocked on disagreements about ok-wrapping.
+It seems that the lang team is arriving at consensus to merge try blocks, where as historically this has been blocked on disagreements about ok-wrapping.
 So what changed?
 Two things, first, it became apparent that try blocks and ok wrapping could be separated from proposals for try functions and `throws` syntax.
 And second, [a comment](https://www.reddit.com/r/rust/comments/fw4jsx/from_failure_to_fehler/fmmtt7o/) on reddit compellingly compared try and async blocks as similar effect systems.